alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 !!! info "Box 2.1 Elements of a Trustworthy Assurance Case"

     The following table provides summary information about the typical elements of a trustworthy assurance case.
-NB: the colours do not mean anything, but are purely a visual aid to help differentiate the elements quickly.
+    NB: the colours do not mean anything.
+They are purely used as a visual aid to help differentiate the elements.

     | Element Name | Description | Icon |
     | --- | --- | --- |